Wales Council of the Blind

 MP3 is a common music file format.
 It stands for for "Moving Picture Experts Group Phase 1, Audio Layer 3".

-Multi-Sensory Impairment (MSI) ALN
+Multi-Sensory Impairment (MSI) CYP

 Pupils with MSI have a combination of visual and hearing difficulties.
 They are sometimes referred to as deafblind but may have some residual sight and/or hearing.
 Many also have additional disabilities but their complex needs mean it may be difficult to ascertain their intellectual abilities.
 Pupils with MSI have much greater difficulty accessing the curriculum and the environment than those with a single sensory impairment.
 They have difficulties in perception, communication and in the acquisition of information.
 Incidental learning is limited.
 The combination can result in high anxiety and multi-sensory deprivation.
 Pupils need teaching approaches that make good use of their residual hearing and vision, together with their other senses.
 They may need alternative means of communication.

-Myopia (high degree) eye condition
+Myopia eye condition

-Named LA Officer ALN
+Named LA Officer CYP

 This is the person from the Local Authority who liaises with parents over all the arrangements relating to statutory assessment and the making of a statement.
 LAs will inform parents of the identity of the officer when they issue a notice of a proposal to make a statutory assessment of a child.

-Named person ALN
+Named person CYP

 This is the person whom the Local Authority must identify when sending parents a final version of a statement.
 The named person, who should usually be identified in cooperation with the parents, must be someone who can give parents information and advice about their child's SENs.
 He or she may be appointed at the start of the assessment process and can then attend meetings with parents and encourage parental participation throughout that process.
 The named person should normally be independent of the LA and may be someone from a voluntary organisation or parent partnership scheme.

-Neoplasia eye condition
+Neoplasia other condition

-Neurofibromatosis eye condition
+Neurofibromatosis other condition

 Newly Qualified Social Worker (NQSW) adult social care